NERC-CEH/catalogue/README.md

 ## Usernames and Passwords

-you will need to create a `secrets.env` file with the following
+You will need to create a `secrets.env` file with the following.
+Ask one of the team for access to Keypass to retrieve the jira password.

 ```
 jira.password=FindMeInK33Pa55